 In support of the Rhode Island Ocean Special Area Management Plan development process, the physical oceanography of coastal waters off Rhode Island is reviewed and summarized.
 The OSAMP area includes central and eastern Block Island Sound (BIS), all of Rhode Island Sound (RIS) except state waters along its northern and eastern boundaries, and an area of the continental shelf extending about 25 km offshore southward from each.
-A literature review, updated analyses of key observations, and results of a hydrodynamic simulation are used to provide an updated, integrated view of the physical oceanography of the system.
-The focus is on the geographic and vertical spatial structure, and seasonal evolution, of hydrographic (temperature, salinity, and density) and circulation (seasonal-mean and weather-band) features, and on characterizing tidal variations.
+A literature review, updated analyses of key observations, and results of a hydrodynamic simulation are used to provide an integrated view of the physical oceanography of the system.
+The focus is on the geographic and vertical spatial structure, and seasonal evolution, of hydrographic (temperature, salinity, and density) and circulation features (seasonal means and 1-10 day weather-band variability), and on characterizing tidal variations.
 Conditions are shaped by a complex interplay among wind-driven variability, tidal processes, and density gradients that arise from combined effects of interaction with adjacent estuaries, solar heating, and heat flux through the air-sea interface.
-BIS is mostly estuarine in character, with the lowest salinities, the strongest tidal currents, relatively constant density stratification year-round dominantly due to salinity, and strong and persistent seasonal-mean currents including bidirectional exchange flow at each of its three openings and a prominent estuarine outflow bounded by a front on the shelf to the south.
-In RIS and the offshore area, the seasonal cycle is more pronounced: in winter and fall the stratification is minimal and circulation is a weak upwelling pattern directed offshore at shallow depths and onshore near the seafloor; in spring and summer strong stratification develops due to an important temperature contribution, and a system of more distinct currents occurs.
+BIS is the most estuarine in character, with the lowest salinities, the strongest tidal currents, relatively constant density stratification year-round dominantly due to salinity, and strong and persistent seasonal-mean currents including bidirectional exchange flow at each of its three openings and a prominent estuarine outflow bounded by a front on the shelf to the south.
+In RIS and the offshore area, the seasonal cycle is more pronounced: during winter and fall the stratification is minimal and circulation is a weak upwelling pattern directed offshore at shallow depths and onshore near the seafloor; in spring and summer strong stratification develops due to an important temperature contribution, and a system of more distinct currents occurs.
 These include the southern New England shelf flow westward along the offshore area, which bifurcates in the east where a portion moves northward as the RIS Current, a narrow flow that proceeds counterclockwise around the perimeter of RIS likely in association with a tidal mixing front.
 In southwestern RIS the southward RIS Current strengthens, in association with sharpened density gradients of the outflow front, then merges south of Block Island with the estuarine outflow and joins the southern New England shelf flow to leave the area westward.
-Tidal currents are stronger than or comparable to these seasonal-mean flow patterns, as are weather-band current variations driven by the wind.
+Over most of the region tidal currents are generally stronger than or comparable to these seasonal-mean flow patterns, as are weather-band current variations driven by the wind.
 The baseline knowledge of physical oceanography presented here forms a component of the ecological characterization of the area needed to support assessments of potential impacts of policy decisions regarding development and protection of ocean-based resources.